 You’ll need to eat soft foods while you recover from the dental implant procedure.
 In the meantime, stay away from foods that are sticky and/or hard to chew.
 Once you recover from dental implant surgery, you’ll be able to eat whatever you want.

 Dental implants can give you back the pleasure of eating an unlimited diet.
 Unlike dentures, dental implants function like natural teeth.
 This means that you won’t have to worry about your prosthetic teeth slipping in public.
 The result is being able to feel confident as you enjoy your meal.

 We’ll design your dental crowns to match the rest of your smile.
 That way, no one will be able to tell the difference between your dental implants and natural teeth.

 What’s it Like to Eat with Dentures vs. Implants?

 Dental implants are an upgrade from wearing dentures.
 Even the best-fitting dentures tend to slip.
 This is especially the case when you’re eating foods that are hard to chew, like steak.

 Once dentures slip, food can get caught underneath the appliance and irritate your gums.
 The only way to remove these food particles is to brush or soak your dentures after eating.

-One of the benefits of tooth implants is that you’re able to use all your taste buds.
+One of the advantages of dental implants is that you’re able to use all your taste buds.